 The Foolproof Beginner’s Guide To Losing Weight: Part 1

-You’re ready to lose a large amount of weight.
+You’re ready to start losing weight.
 Great!
 So you commit to a diet that dictates every bite you take, plus a rigorous workout plan that would make a fit guy beg for mercy.
 It seems like a good idea, but it’s not.
 The extreme approach is impossible to live with long-term and, if you’re currently overweight, could lead to injury and tip the scale in the wrong direction.
 A smarter strategy: modest changes.
 Walk more, do basic body-weight exercises, and be a bit more careful about what you eat and drink.
-Experts agree that the small-steps strategy can not only spare your joints but also instill healthy habits and deliver results – so you’ll never need to lose weight again.
+Experts agree that the small-steps strategy can not only spare your joints but also instill healthy habits and deliver results – so you’ll never have to start the process of losing weight again.

 The Perfect Plate

 – 2 palm-size portions of protein (eggs, chicken, beef, fish, pork): it keeps you satiated and builds and preserves muscle.
 Plus, your body burns more kilojoules as it digests, netting a bigger postmeal burn.

 – 1 to 2 handfuls of carbs (fruit, oats, wild rice, quinoa, sweet potatoes, beans): fibre-rich carbohydrates – such as whole grains and legumes– fill you up, fuel you up, and help your body recover from exercise.

 – 2 fist-sized helpings of veg: aside from their payload of vitamins and minerals, vegetables contain plenty of belly-filling volume, fibre and water.
 That means you’re less hungry despite the low kilojoule total.

 – 1 to 2 thumb-sized portions of fat (butter, olive oil, avocado, nuts, seeds): fats boost immunity and help your body absorb vitamins.
 Omega-3s reduce your risk of heart disease and diabetes.